 Do you use a French press?
 Let me know in the comments!

 Before I say goodbye for the day– here’s a big “THANK YOU!” to my momma for letting me run off with her favorite pretty (and extra photogenic) French press pot set.
 Isn’t it adorable!?!
 Thanks mom!

-French Press Tutorial
+How to Make French Press Coffee: A Tutorial